Home

 Jamaican Artifacts And Their Stories

-In the late seventeenth century there was a town of approximately sixty acres named Port Royal, owned by the Spanish, and grew through trade for over a fifteen year period, while also being enriched by the booty of the buccaneers lead by the famous Sir Henry Morgan, who arrived in Jamaica with the English army.
+In the late seventeenth century there was a town of approximately sixty acres named Port Royal, owned by the Spanish, and grew through trade for over a fifteen year period.
+During this time period this town was also being enriched by the booty of the buccaneers lead by the famous Sir Henry Morgan, who arrived in Jamaica with the English army.

 In 1692 Port Royal had a catastrophic earthquake that swallowed two-thirds of the landmass.